Posted: Fri 25th Jun 2021

 Your brand identity needs to accurately represent your business, so start by making sure you understand who you are and what sets you apart from the competition.
 Here are some questions to consider:

 How would I want customers to describe my business?

 What do we do better than the competition?

 Like every other aspect of starting a business, research matters.

 Your brand identity should be representative of your business, but bear in mind that your target customers need to be able to connect with it.
 Different audiences look for different things – a brand identity that resonates with teenagers probably won't resonate with 30-year-olds.
 Find out what your customers are looking for.

 It's important to spend time researching your competition too.
 Your brand identity needs to create a point of difference, so take time to understand the look and feel of competitor brands.
 What can you offer that they can't?
 Could you portray your business as being friendlier or more innovative?
 A SWOT analysis might highlight opportunities here.

 The personality you choose will dictate everything from your colours and typography to your content and tone of voice.
 Do you want to be positive and wholesome like Innocent?
 Or confident and authoritative like Rolex?
 Looking at your strengths and how customers describe your business will point you in the right direction.

 It's essential to make sure your brand personality fits your product or service.
 For example, accountants and finance firms need to instil trust and a sense of control.

 Your logo is a key element and will appear on everything from your website to business cards.
 Remember that it will need to shrink down in size (for example, if someone is viewing your website on mobile) so don't make it too busy or complicated.
-If you're on a tight budget, Canva has logo templates that you can use.
+If you're on a tight budget, Adobe Express has logo templates you can use.